marcelrodriguezricc/conversations/README.md

         - MacOS users should install libomp.dylib and move it to the "lib" subfolder of the "libtorch" directory using [Homebrew](https://brew.sh/):

             - ``` brew install libomp ```

+3. Submodules:

+    - Get all submodules for the repository.

+        - ``` git submodule update --init --recursive ```